Interana/eventsim/README.md

 * Weekend Damping.
 This controls when and how quickly weekend traffic falls off
 * Seed.
 Seed for the random number generator.

 You also specify the event state machine.
-Each state includes a page and an HTTP status code.
+Each state includes a page, an HTTP status code, a user level, and an authentication status.
 Status should be used to describe a user's status: unregistered, logged in, logged out, cancelled, etc. Pages are used to describe a user's page.
 Here is how you specify the state machine:

 * Transitions.
 Describe the pair of page and status before and after each transition, and the probability of the transition.